nlindenau/GCP-feline-flavors/README.md

 # Disclaimer

 AI generated content is used sporadically and labeled as such, either with a comment in code or by a remark in text.
+Code pulled from other sources is credited in the comments.

-If there is no such disclaimer, the content is created by me, Nicole :)
+If there is otherwise no disclaimer, the content is created by me, Nicole :)